How It Works

 Kettlebell workouts offer a lot of flexibility.
 You can include a few of the moves in your own workout or do a dedicated kettlebell workout a few times a week.

-Buy a DVD or sign up for a kettlebell class at the gym to learn how to do the moves safely.
+Sign up for a kettlebell class at the gym or online to learn how to do the moves safely.
 It won’t take long to understand why celebrities like Jennifer Aniston, Jessica Biel, and Katherine Heigl are huge fans of kettlebell workouts.

 Intensity Level: Very High

 You’ll work up a sweat doing a series of fast paced cardio and strength-training moves like kettlebell swings, lunges, shoulder presses, and push-ups.